Lucas Lima (footballer, born 1990)

-Lucas Rafael Araújo Lima (born 9 July 1990), known as Lucas Lima, is a Brazilian professional footballer who plays as an attacking midfielder for Santos.
+Lucas Rafael Araújo Lima (born 9 July 1990) is a Brazilian professional footballer who plays as an attacking midfielder for Sport Recife.

 Club career

 Inter de Limeira

 Born in Marília, São Paulo, Lucas Lima finished his formation with Inter de Limeira, joining their youth setup in 2009, after being released by Rio Preto and América-SP.
 He was promoted to the former's main squad in 2010.

 Lucas Lima made his senior debut on 16 May 2010, starting in a 2–1 home win against Brasilis.
 He scored his first senior goal on 30 May 2010, netting the second in a 3–0 away win against Palmeirinha.

 In August 2011 Lucas Lima had a trial at La Liga side Racing de Santander, but nothing came of it.

 Internacional

 In July 2012, Lucas Lima joined SC Internacional, initially assigned with the under-23 squad.
 After being promoted to the first team, he made his debut for Colorado on 15 July, starting in a 0–0 home draw against Santos FC.
 He appeared in 14 matches during the season, with only four starts, however.